 - Click the Set up devices button, then click the Download and run Device Setup Tool button in the dialog.

-Note that this tool is only available on Windows version 7 or later.
+Note: This tool is only available on Windows version 7 or later.

 - Click the setup.exe file to begin the installation of the Device Setup Tool.